We use some essential cookies to make this website work.

 Data, Freedom of Information releases and corporate reports

-Employees’ personal data should be kept safe, secure and up to date by an employer.
+Employers must keep their employees’ personal data safe, secure and up to date.

 An employee has a right to be told:

-An employer shouldn’t keep data any longer than is necessary and they must follow the rules on data protection.
+An employer should not keep data any longer than is necessary and they must follow the rules on data protection.